Da Vinci Talks tickets on sale

 A conversation between Jacques Le Roux and Matthew Westwood, chief arts correspondent of The Australian, will round off the talks.

-A Q&A session with Jacques Le Roux led by Matthew Westwood, the chief arts correspondent of The Australian newspaper, will round off the talks.
+A Q&A session with Jacques Le Roux led by Matthew Westwood, the arts correspondent of The Australian newspaper, will round off the talks.

 The Da Vinci Talks have been made possible thanks to the generous support of the following partners: